MeFisto94/snd-usb-sinn7/Readme.md

 Internally it will simply perform a git pull and if the `VERSION` file changed (i.e. the current VERSION is not present on your system), it will be installed.

 ### Manually build the dkms
-First ensure that you have the needed packages (gcc, linux-source etc) -> `sudo apt-get install dkms build-essential linux-source` or `sudo apt-get install dkms build-essential linux-source-4.8.0`
+First ensure that you have the needed packages (gcc, linux-source etc) -> `sudo apt-get install dkms build-essential linux-source linux-headers-\`uname -r\`` or `sudo apt-get install dkms build-essential linux-source-4.8.0 linux-headers-\`uname -r\``
 Create the module directory using `sudo mkdir /usr/src/snd-usb-sinn7-0.0.1/` (adjust version) and copy this repositories src/ folder there.
 Then add the module to the DKMS tree using `dkms add -m snd-usb-sinn7 -v 0.0.1` (adjust version) and compile it using `dkms build -m snd-usb-sinn7 -v 0.0.1`.
 (Adjust version)
 When it is built you can execute `dkms install -m snd-usb-sinn7 -v 0.0.1` (adjust version) to install the module on your system.